 If you are determined to take over an existing small business in Thailand, then you may be able to find a diamond in the rough at Sunbelt Asia.

-On top of that, writing coherently, grammatically correct, in an engaging style, and with few spelling errors will go a long way.
+On top of that, writing coherently, with correct grammar, in an engaging style, and with few spelling errors will go a long way.
 The other essential point is to follow the client’s instructions to the letter.
 They probably have specific SEO (Search Engine Optimization) goals for the content you will be writing for them, and these need to be met.
-One of the biggest online platforms for freelance writing work is HireWriters.
-You can also find freelance jobs on UpWork.com.

-As far as writing work that is specific to Thailand, you can usually find some open jobs by looking in classifieds such as Craigslist Thailand.
+As far as writing work that is specific to Thailand, you can usually find some global remote jobs by looking in classifieds such as Craigslist Thailand.

 Some people are able to make a living writing a travel blog, but realistically it is more difficult than it looks.
 You need to have many readers and followers to your social media and email subscription lists before you can expect to see any real money writing a blog.

 In any case, you are not very likely to be able to get a work permit as a writer in Thailand unless perhaps you work for a news agency or magazine that would give you steady full time work.